Jason and the Argonauts (miniseries): Plot

 He recruits a crew from the simple folk of Iolcus, including shepherds and farmers.
 He is joined by Hercules, Orpheus, Atalanta and the brothers Castor and Pollux.
 Acastus stows away on the ship, the Argo.
 The Argonauts run aground on a strange island in the middle of the ocean that is actually the sea god Poseidon.
 In the ensuing storm, they lose the map.
-The crew make their way to the Isle of Lemnos, an island of warrior women, to recover from the experience and repair the ship.
+The crew make their way to the Isle of Lemnos, an island of warrior women (Amazons), to recover from the experience and repair the ship.
 The men pleasure themselves with the women while their ship is repaired (except Orpheus and Atalanta) and Jason sleeps with the queen Hypsipyle.
 Atalanta discovers that the women have killed all the men on the island and are planning to sacrifice the crew.
 She warns Jason, and the Argonauts flee the island.

 The crew become rebellious and Jason has Zetes, a young man with brilliant vision, see the stars and find their route to Tabletop Island, where they find Phineus.
 They are attacked by the Harpies - the winged monsters that torment Phineus - and kill them.
 In return, Phineus tells them the Golden Fleece is in Colchis.
 Meanwhile, on Colchis, the princess Medea has visions of the crew and her brother Aspyrtes goes out to find them.
 Jason finds the ship wrecked and rescues Aspyrtes.
 They approach the "Dark Rocks" and send a dove through before sailing through themselves.

 The Argo docks at Colchis and Jason goes ashore with Aspyrtes, Castor and Pollux.
 Hera asks Eros to shoot Medea so she falls in love with Jason.
 King Aertes wants Jason killed but Medea convinces him to face the Bulls of Colchis (sometimes called the Menaian Bull).
 Medea gives Jason magic oil that protects Jason from the bull's fiery-breath.
 Jason yokes the bull and ploughs a field and sows it with dragon's teeth.
 Warriors sprout up from the earth, and Jason tricks them into attacking each other.
 Medea tells Jason she must go with the Fleece.
 Aspyrtes overhears this and sends soldiers out after them.